Dumb and Dumber (franchise): Dumb and Dumber To (2014)

 The Farrelly brothers returned to make a sequel to Dumb and Dumber.
 Carrey and Daniels returned to lead the film, and Bobby and Peter Farrelly returned to direct along with original screenwriter Bennett Yellin, and actors reprising their roles from the first film include Brady Bluhm, who played Billy in (Apartment) 4C, and Cam Neely, who played Sea Bass.
 Dumb and Dumber To was released on November 14, 2014, to dismal critical reviews and a moderate box office.

 Unlike the original film, Dumb and Dumber To was not released by Warner Bros.
 Pictures but rather by Universal Pictures.
 Despite Warner having no involvement in the film, its New Line Cinema division, which produced the first film and the prequel, was still given studio credit from Universal.

 Future

-Directors Peter Farrelly and Jeff Daniels have expressed interest in making a third film.
-In 2023 it was reported that a sequel to 'Dumb & Dumber To' was in the works starring Carrey and Daniels, however as of 2025 there has not been any confirmation of the film's development.
+Peter Farrelly and Jeff Daniels have expressed interest in making a third film.
+In 2023 it was reported that a sequel to Dumb & Dumber To was in the works starring Carrey and Daniels, however since then there has not been any confirmation of the film's development.